The Essence of Stage Presence

 3. Strength

-So whether our on-stage personalities are outgoing or laid-back, we need to hold the stage with the vigor of leaders.
+Audiences look to us to lead them on musical journeys.
+So, whether we’re outgoing or laid-back, we need to hold the stage with the vigor of leaders.

 4. Showmanship

-Showmanship (or show-womanship) entails projecting our love of music and our desire to commune with listeners – it doesn’t equate with flamboyance.
+Showmanship (or show-womanship) entails projecting our love of music and our desire to commune with listeners.
+It doesn’t equate with flamboyance.

 Related posts: